lambdaprime/overwatch/src/main/resources/README.md

 Where:

 * LIB_PATH -- directory with OpenCV native library (ex. libopencv_java320.so)
-* MODULE_PATH -- directory with OpenCV Java library (ex. opencv-320.jar)
+* MODULE_PATH -- directory with OpenCV Java library (ex. opencv.jar)
 * OUTPUT_DIR -- directory where images are going to be stored.
 * -d -- will make **overwatch** to save only delta between the first frame and the new one.
 * -c -- specify which camera to use.
 By default takes camera with 0 identifier.